Numie/ReactiveRecord/readme.md

 ## Setup Instructions

 1. Clone the repo.
-2. Navigate into the Ruby_O_R_Gem directory in the terminal.
+2. Navigate into the ReactiveRecord directory in the terminal.
 3. Run:
 ```
 bundle install